PCA9685 - Multiple Servo Control Using Arduino

 #define SERVOMAX 625 // this is the 'maximum' pulse length count (out of 4096)

-Inside setup, we began with the Serial monitor then we called the controller board to begin function.
-If you are using multiple boards then initialize each one with begin().
+Inside setup, we began with the Serial monitor, then we called the controller board to begin functioning.
+If you are using multiple boards, then initialise each one with begin().
 Additionally, by using the function setPWMFreq(); we can set the desired frequency to control the different output devices on the 16 channels.
 Since Servos are very comfortable at 60Hz.

 void setup() {